seppmail/SEPPmail365/Readme.md

 foreach ($file in $backupfiles) {Get-Content $file}
 ```

 ### A note on RESTORING Connectors and Rules

 The native Exchange Online CommandLets provide a way to read connector/rule settings, but emit everything a connector/rule contains.
 This makes it great to rebuild by hand, but difficult to build valid connector rule combinations in software.

 For Restore, we recommend to manually read the JSON-exports and build the connectors/rules out of this information from scratch.

 # Clustering and multi-host configurations

-the current version only supports the usage of one SEPPmail per Connector-command.
+The current version only supports the usage of one SEPPmail per Connector-command.
 This might be an SMTP load-balancer for a cluster or a single node.
 If you want to use multiple hosts for Exchange Online-SEPPmail connectivity, create the connectors with one host and add the others in the UI or PowerShell CmdLets "Set-OutboundConnector" and "Set-InboundConnector".
 Furthermore adapt the Anti-SPAM Whitelist with "Set-HostedConnectionFilterPolicy".

 # Upgrading from a previous version

-Backup and recreate Connectors and Rules.
+1.)
+Backup and Connectors and Rules.

+2.)
+Uninstall old SEPPMail365 Module

+3.)
+Install newest module

+4.)
+Remove SEPPmail Transport-Rules

+5.)
+Remove SEPPmail Connectors

+6.)
+Create Connectors

+7.)
+Create Rules

 --- end of file ---